 Accordingly, organizations should perform due diligence initiatives on a regular basis to ensure their third parties are actively engaged with GDPR requirements.
 Processes should include:

 For the purposes of this blog, we have summarized select GDPR requirements and identified Prevalent Third-Party Risk Management Platform capabilities that demonstrate the breadth and value you can gain from our complete TPRM platform.
-For a complete listing of the GDPR requirements and how Prevalent capabilities map directly into them, please be sure to download the white paper, Satisfying Compliance with Third-Party Risk Management Requirements.
+For a complete listing of the GDPR requirements and how Prevalent capabilities map directly into them, please be sure to download the white paper, The Third-Party Risk Management Risk Management Compliance Handbook.

 To address GDPR requirements, Prevalent: